sophieabo/AdvancedGIS/Mapbox.md

 In this exercise, I tried creating custom sytles in Mapbox.
 I was very impressed by the cartogram feature.
 It is so easy to use!
 Here I did a series of basemaps, based on different flower color schemes.
 While I only completed some inital color custimization on these maps, the custimization options are limitless!
-See the maps and inspiration below.
+Please see the maps and inspiration below.

 # Hydrangeas